grafana/agent/docs/flow/reference/components/prometheus.integration.node_exporter.md

 ## Component health

-`prometheus.integrations.node_exporter` is only reported as unhealthy if given an invalid configuration.
-In those cases, exported fields are kept at their last healthy values.
+`prometheus.integration.node_exporter` is only reported as unhealthy if given an invalid configuration.
+In those cases, exported fields retain their last healthy values.

 ## Debug information

-`prometheus.integrations.node_exporter` does not expose any component-specific debug information.
+`prometheus.integration.node_exporter` does not expose any component-specific debug information.

 ## Debug metrics

-`prometheus.integrations.node_exporter` does not expose any component-specific debug metrics.
+`prometheus.integration.node_exporter` does not expose any component-specific debug metrics.

-## Collectors List
+## Collectors list
-The following table lists the available collectors that node_exporter brings bundled in.
+The following table lists the available collectors that `node_exporter` brings bundled in.
 Some collectors only work on specific operating systems; enabling a collector that is not supported by the host OS where Flow is running is a no-op.

-Users can choose to enable a subset of collectors to limit the amount of metrics exposed by the `prometheus.integrations.node_exporter` component, or disable collectors that are expensive to run.
+Users can choose to enable a subset of collectors to limit the amount of metrics exposed by the `prometheus.integration.node_exporter` component, or disable collectors that are expensive to run.

 | Name             | Description | OS | Enabled by default |